-Statements falling under the hearsay exemption provided by Rule 801(d)(2) are no longer referred to as "admissions" in the title to the subdivision.
-The term "admissions" is confusing because not all statements covered by the exemption are admissions in the colloquial sense - a statement can be within the exemption even it "admitted" nothing and was not against the party's interest when made.
+Statements falling under the hearsay exclusion provided by Rule 801(d)(2) are no longer referred to as "admissions" in the title to the subdivision.
+The term "admissions" is confusing because not all statements covered by the exclusion are admissions in the colloquial sense - a statement can be within the exclusion even if it "admitted" nothing and was not against the party's interest when made.
 The term "admissions" also raises confusion in comparison with the Rule 804(b)(3) exception for declarations against interest.
-No change in application of the exemption is intended.
+No change in application of the exclusion is intended.